ShuklaGroup/NarK_Structure_2021_Files/README.md

 # How antiporters exchange substrates across the cell membrane?
 An atomic-level description of the complete exchange cycle in NarK.

-This package provides the predicted coordinate files, source codes and data for adaptive MD simulations, MSMs hyper-parameters selection, and MSMs construction as shown in the following manuscript:
+This repository provides the predicted coordinate files, source codes and data for adaptive MD simulations, MSMs hyper-parameters selection, and MSMs construction as shown in the following manuscript:

 Feng J., Selvam B., and Shukla D. (2020), How antiporters exchange substrates across the cell membrane?
 An atomic-level description of the complete exchange cycle in NarK.